roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 - MacBook Pro 2019 (Intel Core i9 && Intel UHD Graphics 630 1536MB && 16GB DDR4)
 - ~30h GPU and/or ~30h TPU hours per week on Kaggle Kernels

-Sounds good.
+Sounded good.
 I though I would be able to prototype locally and then execute notebooks on the cloud GPU.
 What could go wrong?

 ## Life Without GPU